fiberplane/fiberplane/fiberplane-prometheus-query/README.md

   }
 ```

-Run `yarn` to install as usual.

 If you want to update `prometheus-query` while using the above syntax, you may
 use `yarn up "@fiberplane/prometheus-query@<full-dependency-url>"`.

 Make sure to remove the `dist/` folder before opening a PR.
+CI will fail if you
+don't, so you'll be reminded if you forget :)